jpre195/bring-your-own-data-case-study/README.md

 1. Create a public repository (preferably on GitHub)
 2. Build your streamlit application
-3. Create a `requirements.txt` file so that we can clone your repository and install the necessary packages to run your code.
-4. Push everything to your public repository and send us the link
+3. Push everything to your public repository and send us the link

 Please __do not publish your application to Streamlit Community Cloud__.
 We will clone your repository and run it locally on our side.